 The National Standards of Practice

-Quality and The National Standards of Practice
+Quality and The National Standards of Practice - Refined August 2021

 The NCAC believes in quality control for career academies.
 The NCAC performs academy review against the National Standards of Practice which leads to a national recognition.
 Academies can be recognized as model, certified or in progress.
 In order for an academy to reach NCAC's highest level of recognition an academy must meet or exceed proficiency in all 10 areas of the National Standard of Practice.
 Please note, what you see below are the standards and a brief description of each, for the complete detailed standards, click on the link below:

-I. Defined Mission and Goals
+1. Mission and Goals

-II.
-Academy Design
+2. Academy Design

-III.
-Host Community and High School
+3. Host Community and High School

 Career academies exist in a variety of district and high school contexts, which are important determinants of an academy’s success.

-IV.
-Faculty and Staff
+4. Faculty and Staff

 Appropriate staff selection, leadership, credentialing, and cooperation are critical to an academy’s success.

-V. Professional Development and Continuous Learning
+5. Professional Development and Continuous Learning

 Since an academy places teachers and other adults into roles not normally included in their previous training, providing adequate professional development time, leadership, and support is critical.

-VI.
-Governance and Leadership
+6. Governance and Leadership

-VII.
-Teaching and Learning
+7. Teaching and Learning

-VIII.
-Employer, Post Secondary Education, and Community Involvement
+8. Employer, Postsecondary Education, and Community Involvement

 A career academy links high school to its host community and involves members of the employer, postsecondary education, and civic community in certain aspects of its operation.

-IX.
-Student Assessment
+9. Student Assessment

 Improvements in student performance are central to an academy’s mission.
 It is important to gather data that reflect whether students are showing improvement and to report these accurately and fairly to maintain the academy’s integrity.